How the OV-chipkaart works in the Netherlands

 What do the cards cost and where can you buy them?

-You’ve got a travel card, now what?
+You’ve got a public transport travel card - now what?

 Now that you’ve purchased your preferred OV-chipkaart, how do you use it?
 Well, first things first, you will need to top it up to use it.
 You can’t top it up everywhere, so it is a good idea to make sure you do so before using the tram for instance, as there will not be a top-up point at each stop.

 At train stations, you will almost always be able to find a top-up station - one of those big yellow and blue Nederlandse Spoorwegen (NS) machines.
 At most metro stations you will also be able to find top-up machines, usually from the metro provider, for example, GVB.

 Top it up by scanning it and then choosing one of the top-up options and paying with either cash or card.
 On the NS machines, you can choose to top up just enough for a specific route if you like, or choose the option to load your pre-purchased subscription onto your personal OV-chipkaart.

 To travel on the train with either a personal or anonymous OV-chipkaart, you will need a minimum of 20 euros on your card.
 If you have a subscription loaded onto your personal card, this is reduced to 10 euros.
 Other transport providers use different check-in tariffs.

 Now that you’ve taken care of getting an OV-chipkaart and topping it up, it’s time to explore the Netherlands via public transport!
 Don’t forget that you will need to check in at the start of your journey and check out at the end.

 If you change providers or types of transport (train, bus etc.), you will need to check out of the first one and check in to the next one, for example, checking out of the train to switch to the metro.
 You can use your OV-chipkaart to travel on all public transport in the Netherlands.